Stretch Reflex And Inverse Stretch Reflex

 What is the Inverse Stretch Reflex?

 The inverse stretch reflex, also known as the Golgi tendon reflex, is a protective mechanism that prevents muscles from generating excessive force.
-On top of that, unlike the stretch reflex, which causes muscle contraction in response to stretch, the inverse stretch reflex causes muscle relaxation in response to high tension.
-It's a crucial safeguard against muscle tears and other injuries Most people skip this — try not to..
+Worth adding: unlike the stretch reflex, which causes muscle contraction in response to stretch, the inverse stretch reflex causes muscle relaxation in response to high tension.
+It's a crucial safeguard against muscle tears and other injuries.

 Imagine lifting a very heavy weight.
+As the tension in your muscles increases, the inverse stretch reflex is activated.
 This reflex inhibits the contracting muscle and excites the antagonist muscle, causing a sudden release of tension.
-As the tension in your muscles increases, the inverse stretch reflex is activated.
-And that's what lets you lower the weight in a controlled manner, preventing you from dropping it and potentially injuring yourself.
+Lower the weight in a controlled manner, preventing you from dropping it and potentially injuring yourself becomes possible here.

 The Neural Pathway: A Closer Look